Code360In/katacoda-scenarios-16/m3db/step3.md

-Test and save your datasource. ( prometheus type)
+Test and save your datasource. ( prometheus/promQL type)

 Add datasource for M3DB  url is  `http://localhost:7201`{{copy}}